sarthak268/sarthak268.github.io/_pages/bookshelf.md

 4. Ikigai by Francesc Miralles and Hector Garcia
 5. The Courage to be Disliked by Fumitake Koga and Ichiro Kishimi

+## Fiction

+1. The Alchemist by Paulo Coelho
+2. Life 3.0 by Max Tegmark

 ## Autobiography / Biography

 1. *Shoe Dog by Phil Knight